 Jonathan Riedel (Artistic Director, Choreographer, Writer, Composer, Designer)

-A native of Rye, NY, he began dancing at the age of 17 and graduated Magna Cum Laude from the Conservatory of Dance at Purchase College.
-He prospered in a career with the Limón Dance Company from 1996 to 2006, touring globally and performing works by such renowned artists as Doris Humphrey, Antony Tudor, Donald McKayle, Murray Louis, Jírí Kylián, Lar Lubovitch, Doug Varone, and Mark Haim.
-He has also been featured in many of Jose Limón's masterpieces including Chaconne, Orfeo, Psalm, There is a Time, and The Moor's Pavane.
-Heralded by critics, he was labeled "the Limón Company's reigning male star"by Allan Ulrich of the San Francisco Examiner.
-Tobi Tobias of ArtsJournal declared him to be "surely one of the most fascinating dancers the company has harbored."
+a native of Rye, NY, Riedel began dancing at the age of 17 and graduated Magna Cum Laude from the Conservatory of Dance at Purchase College.
+He prospered in a career with the Limón Dance Company from 1996 to 2006, touring globally and performing works by such renowned artists as Doris Humphrey, Antony Tudor, Donald McKayle, Murray Louis, Jírí Kylián, Lar Lubovitch, Doug Varone, and Mark Haim; and featured in many of Jose Limón's masterpieces including Chaconne, Orfeo, Psalm, There is a Time, and The Moor's Pavane.
+Heralded by critics, he was labeled "the Limón Company's reigning male star"by Allan Ulrich of the San Francisco Examiner and Tobi Tobias of ArtsJournal declared him to be "surely one of the most fascinating dancers the company has harbored."

 Riedel has performed for the Royal Danish Family and at the 2002 Winter Olympics.